nitishcm/nitishcm.github.io/solution-overview.md

 ### Cloudfront
     - Cloudfront will be used to deliver all the static content including css, js and images
     - We will deliver the final generated image to user using cloudfront.
+    - As content is delivered using AWS Edge locations the delivery will be without latency issues.
+    - We can customize the caching time for each path pattern, as a whole etc.
     - We will cache the static content in cloudfront as required depending on usage and image change frequency.
 As higher invalidations can increase cost.
+    - AWS is responsible for DDoS prevention on Cloudfront.

 ## Security